Writing your value proposition

 There are a lot of great resources on-line for writing a value proposition, but I’ve only come across one book dedicated to the topic.
-Jose Palomino outlines his I3 framework in his brief book Value Prop – Create Powerful I3 Value Propositions to Enter and Win New Markets and has some great prompters and suggestions for crafting your value proposition.
-He offers downloadable worksheets at his website valeuprop.com.
+Jose Palomino outlines his I3 framework in his brief book Value Prop and has some great prompters and suggestions for crafting your value proposition.
+He offers downloadable worksheets at his website valueprop.com.

 He views value propositions as more than just a marketing exercise–he links it directly to sales effectiveness: “Complex sales are accomplished through one-on-one human communications, not brochures, websites, mission statements or any other marketing devices…So, your sales people need language and rationale to help them persuade other human beings that your value proposition addresses their primary needs and concerns.”